The University of York is committed to a policy of equal opportunities and recognises the duties specified under the Equality Act 2010.

 Recruitment to new posts will involve evaluating successful applicants against the health screening requirements of the post they will occupy.

-• When this has been evaluated, we may send the individual a more detailed questionnaire.
-When this is completed and returned, we will arrange a medical or health surveillance appointment with the individual if appropriate and/or issue notification of the result of the assessment to the recruiting manager.
+When this has been evaluated, we may contact the individual for more information and/or to inquire regarding any support needs at work.
+We will arrange a medical or health surveillance appointment with the individual as appropriate and/or issue notification of any advice resulting from the assessment/consultation to the recruiting manager.

-• Alternatively, if no further action is required, the health declaration is simply stored on file by HR.
+Alternatively, if no further action is required, the health declaration is simply stored on file by OH.

 The process in detail